kdoore/1335GitBook/beginshape_-_vertex_shapes.md

 ![](Screenshot 2016-01-23 23.43.26.png)

-# HSB ColorMode
+# HSB Colormode - Set Fill at the Vertex Level

 Once a design has been developed using grayscale color values as show above, then it's very easy using HSB colormode to add hueValues.
-Design your pattern using grayscale values to see if the pattern has a dynamic quality.
+Processing using P2D mode as specified in the size( 600,600, P2D) supports vertex shaders, where gradient colors are computed for fill( ) values specified between vertex for PShape objects.

 ![](Screenshot 2016-01-24 18.37.32.png)